FOSE 2013: Connect, Extend, and Build

 Greetings all from day two of FOSE!
-The day started with me running behind schedule as usual, racing (well, as much as one can race while in 4-inch heels) to my first session of the day.
-Presented Brian Jordan from Microsoft, the session was on the Microsoft Workshop track and was titled “Introduction to SharePoint as a Development Platform.”
+The day started with me running behind schedule, as usual, racing (well, as much as one can race while in 4-inch heels) to my first session of the day.
+Presented by Brian Jordan from Microsoft, the session was on the Microsoft Workshop track and was titled “Introduction to SharePoint as a Development Platform.”
 Though I focus on marketing and communications here at Bamboo, I thought it would be interesting to learn a little more about what my cohorts were actually doing while hidden behind computers pounding out code.
-According to Brian, the crux of SharePoint development can be defined three simple words: Connect, Extend, and Build.
+According to Brian, the crux of SharePoint development can be defined in three simple words: Connect, Extend, and Build.

 Connect: We all know that SharePoint encourages collaboration, but how does it encourage connection?
 For one, SharePoint provides an easy interface that allows the user to access the platform with a single sign-on.
 By providing this single sign-on, users cannot only connect to each other; but they can utilize SharePoint to enable existing products to connect; therefore providing increased usability and collaboration.

 Extend: The great thing about SharePoint is just how much flexibility it can provide and how far it can be extended.
 Similar to how we talk about taking SharePoint to new heights here at Bamboo, Brian discussed how users and administrators can utilize third-party and/or custom Web Parts to extend SharePoint’s native capabilities.
 By creating integrated solutions, we have the ability to extend SharePoint feature offerings as far as research and development will allow.